-- Personal Statement: You will be asked to identify up to three core Clinical Health Psychology faculty members who would be a good fit with your research interests.
+Personal Statement: You will be asked to identify up to three core Clinical Health Psychology faculty members who would be a good fit with your research interests.
 If there is more than one such faculty member, you are allowed to choose up to three such faculty members.
 You will then be asked to elaborate on this fit in your personal statement, as well as address other questions.
-The written statement should be a total of 2-3 double-spaced pages in length and should address all three of the following questions.
+The written statement should be a total of 3-4 double-spaced pages in length and should address all four of the following questions.
 Please use the following four headers in your statement: (1) Fit, (2) Accomplishment, (3) Future Impact, (4) Diversity.
 (1) Fit: Please describe your fit with our program.
 Specifically, discuss your (a) relevant clinical, research, and/or educational experiences, (b) why our scientist-practitioner program in Clinical Health Psychology is a good fit for you, and (c) which core faculty member(s) you most want to work with and why.
 (2) Accomplishments: Tell us about a project or goal you set for yourself that took you a great deal of time and/or effort to accomplish.
 What challenges and obstacles did you face and how did you overcome these?
 (3) Future Impact: What impact do you hope to have on the field in the long term (after acquiring a Ph.D.)?
 (4) Diversity: The University of Colorado Denver’s Clinical Health Psychology program welcomes and appreciates diversity.
 We actively and intentionally value all persons and aim to foster a culture of inclusion.
 This is part of our mission to equip future researchers and clinicians to be culturally competent and responsive as they actively contribute to the science and practice of psychology.
 Please comment on your commitment to fostering a culture of inclusion within the program and growing in cultural competence/responsiveness, and how any of your experiences and/or interests might contribute to fostering a culture of inclusion in the program.

 - Resume or Curriculum Vita: Include education, employment, publications, theses, research and other activities related to clinical health psychology.
 Applicants upload their resume or CV directly into the online application.